 Tour variants, extensions and combinations:

 - Tang valley overnight: Instead of staying in Jakar on day 9, you can drive to Tang valley and spend a night in the old aristocratic palace Ugyen Choling.
-Palace hosts interesting private museum and the proprietors family belongs to renowned Bhutanese nobility.
+Palace hosts interesting private museum and the proprietor's family belongs to renowned Bhutanese nobility.
 Authentic atmosphere of the place is unbeatable.
 Staying overnight there will give you more time to explore the valley sights.

 - Lhuntse overnight (+1 day): Instead of going back to Mongar on 11 eleven you can spend overnight in Lhuntse.
 Basic local hotel near Dzong or welcoming farmhouse in Khoma village are available for sleeping.
 Staying here will enable you to continue further to the north to visit Kurtoe region and Dungkhar Nagtshang, the ancestral home of Bhutan's royal dynasty.
-You will be able to pursue interesting 1.5 hour hike above Khoma which covers lot of holy places related to Guru Padmasambhava and some interesting views.
+You will be able to pursue interesting 1.5 hour hike above Khoma which covers a lot of holy places related to Guru Padmasambhava and some interesting views.

 - Merak-Sakteng (+2 to 4 days): Off beaten trail trek in eastern Bhutan is open just few years for tourist.
 You can experience life of Borkpas, distinctive nomadic tribe famous for their tailed berets and carmine red jackets.
 You can either just visit Merak village and get back to Trashigang next evening or you can make a hike to Sakteng and extend your stay in the country of yeti for a while.
-Hike is of easy to moderate difficulty and is accompanied with various cultural programs and interaction with the local people.
+Hike is of easy to moderate difficulty and is accompanied by various cultural programs and interaction with the local people.